scwatts/hicap/README.md

 ## Introduction
 The *cap* locus of *H. influenzae* are categorised into 6 different groups based on serology (a-f).
 There are three functionally distinct regions of the *cap* locus, designated `region I`, `region II`, and `region III`.
-Genes within `region I` (`bexABCD`) and `region III` (`hcsAB`) are associated with membrane transport and post-translation modification.
+Genes within `region I` (`bexABCD`) and `region III` (`hcsAB`) are associated with transport and post-translation modification.
 The `region II` genes encode serotype specific proteins, with each serotype (a-f) having a distinct set of genes. *cap* loci are often subject to structural changes (e.g. duplication, deletion) making the process of *in silico* typing and characterisation of loci difficult.

 `hicap` automates identification of the *cap* locus, describes the structural layout, and performs *in silico* serotyping.